iamvincenzo/ebhi-seg-unet-ablation-studies/README.md

 | num_iterations        | The number of iterations for the pruning process            |
 | weights_distr_histo   | Plots the histogram of weights distribution                 |
 | plt_weights_distr     | Plots the filters as images to visualize CNN kernels        |

-Please note that the details provided in the "Value Description" column are for guidance and may need to be customized based on the specific context and usage of the project.

 # Studi di ablazione dell'architettura di rete UNet addestrata sul dataset EBHI-Seg (ITA)